 - Sport Stream: pursuing excellence in any ITU multisport event

 - Community Stream: participating in triathlon at a recreational level

-Triathlon Canada’s Kids of Steel program is designed to offer kids across the country a chance to experience triathlon in a positive environment.
+Triathlon Canada’s Kids In Triathlon (KITCan) program gives kids aged 3 to 11 a chance to experience triathlon in a positive and fun environment.
 The emphasis is on participation, not competition.
-The distances are much shorter than at other levels and increase as participants mature in the sport.
-Every province in Canada has its own series of youth triathlons.
-Races offer participants a chance to travel and develop great friendships.
-Many Kids of Steel races are held with an adult race, making it a family affair.
+The distances are much shorter and increase as participants mature in the sport.
+Every province in Canada will have its own series of KITCan races.
+Many of them happen with an adult race, making it a family affair.

 New to Triathlon?

 A triathlon is a multiple-stage competition involving the completion of three continuous and sequential endurance activities.
 While many variations of the sport exist, the most popular form involves swimming, cycling and running over various distances.
 Triathletes compete for fastest overall course completion time, including timed “transitions” between the individual swim, cycle and run components.
 There is something for everyone, but careful — triathlon is addictive!